ramsteak/brainfuck/README.md

 - Executes the AST on a virtual tape that simulates the memory of the Brainfuck program.
 - Supports both reading Brainfuck code from a file and reading from standard input.
 - Handles input and output with ASCII characters.
-- Custom instruction &: immediately terminates execution and returns status code
+- Custom instructions & and ?
+- Transpiles the code into c (each instruction is translated directly with no optimization) in order to compile to binaries

-## Usage
+## Compilation

 Make sure to have rust and cargo installed on your system.

 1. Clone the repository
 1. Build the project with cargo `cargo build`
-1. Alternatively use the makefile with `make build`
 1. Run with cargo `cargo run -- ./code.bf`
 1. Alternatively you can input your program from stdin with `cargo run --`
 1. To terminate the input press Ctrl-D on Unix and Ctrl-Z on Windows.

-Alternatively for windows, download the executable brainfuck.exe from the releases section.
+You can also build the interpreter with make:

+1. Build with the provided makefile with `make build`
+1. Run the interpreter with `./brainfuck ./code.bf`

+### Usage

+`brainfuck [OPTIONS] [path]`

+- `-h`: prints the usage
+- `-c`: transpiles the bf file into c
+- `-m`: turns on line comments
+- `-v`: prints the version
+- `path`: the path of the bf file

 ## Contributions